leomakino/learn-data-engineer-topics/gcp/cloud-digital-leader-path/6-trust-secutiry-with-gc.md

 - **Increased uptime**: A swift and effective incident response minimizes the impact of outages on your business operations, which ensures smoother and uninterrupted services;
 - **Improved compliance**;
 - **Enhanced employee productivity**: minimizes the risk of human error and promotes a more secure and productive work environment.

+## Google Cloud's Trust Principles and Compliance
+Google’s seven trust principles:
+1. You own your data, not Google.
+2. Google does not sell customer data to third parties.
+3. Google Cloud does not use customer data for advertising.
+4. All customer data is encrypted by default.
+5. We guard against insider access to your data.
+6. We never give any government entity "backdoor" access.
+7. Our privacy practices are audited against international standards.

+Transparency Reports and Independent Audits Transparency are a core element of our commitment to trust.
+Additionally, Google Cloud undergoes independent, third-party audits and certifications.

+About storing data and keeping it secure:
+- **Data sovereignty**: refers to the legal concept that data is subject to the laws and regulations of the country where it resides.
+- **Data residency**: refers to the physical location where data is stored or processed

+Google Cloud addresses data residency requirements offering a range of options to control the physical location of your data through regions.
+Additionally, Google Cloud provides Organization Policy constraints, coupled with IAM configuration, to prevent accidental data storage in the wrong region.
+Furthermore, Google Cloud offers features like VPC Service Controls, which let you restrict network access to data based on defined perimeters.
+Google Cloud Armor lets you restrict traffic locations for your external load balancer by adding an extra layer of protection.
+By using these capabilities, organizations can adhere to data residency and data sovereignty requirements.

+Compliance is a critical aspect of the cloud journey, because not meeting regulatory obligations can have far-reaching consequences.
+Google Cloud offers robust resources and tools tailored to support it
+- **Google Cloud Compliance Resource Center**: provides detailed information on the certifications and compliance standards Google satisfy.
+It is your go-to source for actionable information and support.
+- **Compliance Reports Manager**: this platform offers easy, on-demand access to critical compliance resources at no extra cost.
+It provide evidence of Google adherence to rigorous compliance standards

+By using the Google Cloud compliance resource center and the Compliance Reports Manager, you can navigate the complex realm of industry and regional compliance with confidence.